-For ceilings, I'll stick with Armstrong Prelude system for suspension, and 2 different Armstrong ceiling products including the popular Ultima+ and Perla acoustical ceiling tiles (remember there's always the mechanical room if you need the 2nd!), and then finish it off if you need something else between Kawneer curtainwall, some louvers and entrance systems from Construction Specialties, or rebar from Nucor.
+For ceilings, there are 2 different Armstrong ceiling products including the popular Ultima+ and Perla acoustical ceiling tiles (remember there's always the mechanical room if you need the 2nd!).

+And then finish it off if you need something else between Kawneer curtainwall, some louvers and entrance systems from Construction Specialties, or rebar from Nucor.
 And heck, if I'm still in need, there's always more flooring options for that mechanical room.